vanus-labs/docs/content/vanus-connect/connector-guides/sink/google-sheets/setup.md

 ![google-sheets-15](images/google-sheets-15.webp)

-### Complete Set Up
+### Personalize Event Structure

 :::note
-This is a general instruction on how to complete event subscription and configure your connection settings in Vanus Connect, which can be applied to any source pairing.
+This is a general instruction on how to personalize your event structure.
+You can structure your events to suit your specific requirements and create connections for different scenarios.
 :::

 1. Click on **Display sample events**① for reference and click on **Add More**② to add events.